10 Best Safari Hats For The Bush

 Outback Trading Co Men's Co.
 Kodiak Oilskin Hat

 This is the perfect hat for those going into the Outback or the African bush.
-Like most of the hats on this list, it’s made out of cotton.
+Like most of the hats on this list, it’s made of cotton.
 The cotton has been treated with oil making, meaning it is water-resistant.
+So, when you get caught in a thunderstorm, you don’t need to worry about the safety of your hat or getting uncomfortable.
+It’s a stylish hat and probably one of my favorites.

 Wide Brim

-The primary reason for wearing a cap on safari is to provide protection from the sun while you’re searching for wildlife in the African bush.
-Some of the best African hats for women in this post have very wide brims!
+The primary reason for wearing a cap on safari is to protect from the sun while searching for wildlife in the African bush.
+Some of our favorite hats in this post have wide brims but have a large downside.
+Wide-brim hats are more cumbersome and difficult to travel with on airplanes.
+As a result, we still love a classic ball cap design that can still offer sun protection on the face, and they’re easy to pack a backpack or suitcase.

 Waterproofing

 Having a waterproof hat in the dry season may seem silly, but you’ll probably be sweating a lot.
-Not to mention there is no point in buying a flimsy cotton hat that will only last a short while.
-We’ve been caught in rain showers while on safari in both South Luangwa and the Masai Mara without a safari hat, and it sucked.
+There is no point in buying a flimsy cotton hat that will only last a short while.
+We’ve been caught in rain showers while on safari in both South Luangwa and the Masai Mara without a hat, and it sucked.

-If you’re going to be wearing something on your head all day, making sure that it is comfortable is a no-brainer.
-Although safari pith helmets are world famous for being the headwear of famous British explorers and look great in safari photos, they’re terribly uncomfortable.
+If you wear something on your head all day, making sure that it is comfortable is a no-brainer.
+Although safari pith helmets are world-famous for being the headwear of famous British explorers and look great in safari photos, they’re uncomfortable.
 Yes, we’ve tried them.

 Material